Kattusite/DefenseOfMeridor/README.md

 * Make it more obvious when no turns remain.
 * Add back colors for each rank (Villager, Defender, ...)
 * Make the outline around each game tile about a pixel smaller (or alternatively make the black lines between cells a little thicker)
-* Better helper functions (e.g. for checking location / equality of pets)
-* toString() for MeriPet
 * The "Victory Click the Map to Continue" screen could use a semi-transparent background.
 * Allow "click to restart" on game loss, instead of "why not restart from the menu?"
-* Remove a whooooole lot of magic numbers and replace with constants.

 ## Battlelog changes
 * Add a battlelog message for finding the artifact.